-- A decrease below the normal range in red cells (anemia)
+- A decrease below the normal range in the number of red blood cells (anemia)

-- An increase above the normal range in white cells
+- An increase in the normal range in the number of white blood cells

-- An increase above the normal range in platelet counts (seen in about one-third of patients)
+- An increase above the normal range in platelet counts (for about one-third of patients)

-- A mild to moderate decrease below the normal range in platelet counts (seen in about one-third of patients)
+- A mild to moderate decrease below the normal range in platelet counts (for about one-third of patients).

 - Elevated serum levels of uric acid, lactic dehydrogenase (LDH), alkaline phosphatase and bilirubin

-- Decreased serum levels of albumin, total cholesterol and high density lipoprotein (HDL), the "good" cholesterol
+- Decreased serum levels of albumin, total cholesterol and high-density lipoprotein (HDL).

 Bone Marrow Tests